owenCocjin/ProgMenu/README.md

 from progMenu import menu
 from menuEntries import *
-PARSER=menu.parse(True)  #True means run the functions instead of just returning if the entry was called
+PARSER=menu.parse(True)  #True means run the functions instead of just returning if the entry was called print(f"PARSER: {PARSER}")  #Just so you can see what PARSER is.
+It's a dictionary of the entry names and what they returned (if called in the cmd line)
 ```

 - In another file containing the entries (in this case named `menuEntries.py`):